 When a hotel says it is âpet friendlyâ thereâs one thing you can be sure of: they accept dogs.
 Whether they will accept your Great Dane is another question (the old saw âsize mattersâ applies to your pooch, too, if you plan on taking it on a trip).
 However, what is not such a sure bet is finding a pet friendly hotel that accepts cats.
 Some do, some donât.
 Why?
 Weâre not sure.
 We think hotels should accept all domestic pets but understand why they might make exceptions.
-One personâs beloved pet python might not be the kind of animal that a hotel wants seen in their lobby.
+One personâs beloved pet python might not be the kind of animal that a hotel wants in their lobby.
 But cats?
 Câmon!
-Seems like a no brainer to us.
+Seems like a no-brainer to us.

 And itâs not just that all hotels donât accept cats; the larger problem is being able to figure out if they do, even after youâve read their pet policy.
 If the policy is âTwo pets up to 50 lbs,â that doesnât necessarily mean they take cats.
 You have to call to find out.
 Also, most hotel chains leave the pet policy up to the individual properties, so that a Clarion in Auburn, AL, will accept your cat while one in Seekonk, MA, will not.
 It gets complicated.
 And so, knowing how many people love to take their felines with them when they hit the road, Petswelcome has done your homework for you and created a dedicated Cat page to make it easy for you to find hotels that welcome cats in specific cities.

 The good news is that there are some chains that have just one pet policy for all their properties and, if one accepts cats, you can be sure the others will, too.
 Problem solved!
-Here are seven popular hotel chains that accept cats:

 Extended Stay America

-Extended Stay America can be found in more than 600 locations.
-They allow a maximum of two pets in each suite.
-There is a $25 fee per day per pet for the first month, not to exceed $150 per pet.
-Pets cannot be longer than 36 inches or taller than 36 inches (which we hope doesnât exclude your cat).
-Larger pets, or more than two, need manager approval.
+There are Extended Stay Americas in more than 600 locations.
+Each suite can accommodate a maximum of two pets (cats and dogs).
+The first month’s fee is $25 per day per pet, not to exceed $150 per pet.
+Pets cannot be longer than 36 inches or taller than 36 inches (which we hope doesn’t exclude your cat).
+Larger pets, or more than two, need manager approval.Â

 Home2 Suites by Hilton